cironunes/generator-angular-next/README.md

 ![Angular Yeoman](angular-yeoman.png)

-This generator is simple enough to create small reusable components (directives) to complete AngularJS applications.
+This generator is simple enough to create small reusable components (directives) and powerful enough to complete AngularJS applications.

 ## Install
 ```